kyma-project/cli/README.md

 # Kyma CLI

 > [!WARNING]
-> The kyme-cli in the version `2.x.x` is not anymore supported.
-Not all functionality will be moved to the kyma-cli in the `3.x.x` version.
-Read more [here](https://github.com/kyma-project/cli/issues/2051).
+> All current commands are deprecated and new `v3` commands will be developed within `alpha` command group.
+> Read more about the decision [here](https://github.com/kyma-project/community/issues/872).

 ## Overview